 Solving these issues will only take you so far.
 How will you streamline processes in the future?
 Do you want to add new capabilities down the road?

 You might save money by selecting software with limited functionality that only meets your immediate goals.
-However, you’ll incur more costs when you decide to expand functionality as the niche software will likely require customizations and add-ons.
+However, you might incur more costs when you decide to expand functionality with customizations and add-ons.

 For example, a municipality might implement specialized ERP software that is primarily focused on payroll, human resources, and accounting.
 Down the road, if they want to move their record management into the same ERP system, they might discover it’s not possible without heavy modifications.